IntelRealSense/RealSenseID/tools/README.md

 1. Simply Run: **rsid-viewer.exe**
 2. Further configuration can be found in  **"rsid-viewer.exe.config"** file located next to the .exe file.

+#### Dumping
+For saving images from sensors stream you can enable "Dump Frames" under app's setting screen. notice that:
+- Dumping is running only in authentication,enroll or faceprints session.
+- Images will be saved under the directory specified in "DumpDir" attribute in  **"rsid-viewer.exe.config"** in PNG/RAW format.
+- If metadata enabled (see "sensor timestamps" in repository readme):
+ images will be named by sensor timestamp and the main image used by algorithm will be named with the suffix "selected".
+- Otherwise, images will be named by a frame number only.

 ###  **RealSenseID Command Line Tool:**
 At bin folder (where .exe files are located) run command line and run the app as following: